yalemssa/api_environment_setup/README.md

 ## Running Python scripts from the command line

 You can also run `.py` files from the Anaconda Prompt.
-To run the `hello_world.py` file, enter the following into the Anaconda Prompt:
+To run the `hello_world.py` file, open the Anaconda Prompt/Powershell and do the following:

 ```
 user$ cd C:\Users\your_username\path\to\api_environment_setup\demo_files